GSA/digitalgov.gov/content/news/2020/04/2020-04-22-strengthen-your-organizations-vision-through-collaboration.md

 Ashley Wichman, Program Analyst for Employee Engagement at TTS notes that “Facilitating a meaningful conversation between people who may see the world differently is key — this exchange, whether in times of crisis or everyday work activities, is part of what bonds us in shared purpose.”
 To get you started, we have published [a number of employee engagement methods that you can try (virtual or in-person) to bring people together](https://digital.gov/2020/01/22/10-employee-engagement-experiences-foster-collaboration/).

-## Wisdom Gem 3: Triangulate & Align
+## Wisdom Gem 3: Triangulate and Align

 After gathering input from your stakeholders, it’s time to bring your core vision to life.